nina-jalen/meta-weather-app/README.md

-# meta-weather-app
+# Weather Forecast Application

-Weather forecast application
+Weather forecast application was build as a final project from SheCodes Plus workshops.